wrn/clj-cc/README.md

 In a broader context, this arises from my disagreement with certain "design choices" some people claim to be the rationale behind certain things in Clojure.
-One of the issues is, some people think we whould have different functions for different concrete types ("last" for lists, and "peek" for vectors, for example) so we can avoid using the wrong functions on a type that results in poor performance.
+One of the issues is, some people think we should have different functions for different concrete types ("last" for lists, and "peek" for vectors, for example) so we can avoid using the wrong functions on a type that results in poor performance.
 On the contrary, I think that approach defeats the purpose of abstraction and makes writing generic code difficult, which is one of major advantages of using a dynamically typed